Considering divorcing a husband who won’t work?

 That’s what we’re covering today, so keep reading.

-The main legal things you need to think of when divorcing an unemployed husband center around child support, alimony, and distribution of property.
+The main legal things you need to think of when divorcing an unemployed husband center around:

 The divorce courts will look at your husband not working in two categories; voluntary and involuntary.